springone-tour-2020-cicd/katacoda-scenarios/1-intro-workflow/step1.md

-# ROUND 1 - initial build & deploy
+# Initial build & deploy

 Objective:
 Understand the basic workflow of deploying an application to Kubernetes.
 In subsequent steps, we will build on this basic flow.